KKJatt/NewM-N220/FieldTrip-Project-Ideation/readme.md

 ### Project Summary

 My project will be over the Elitejorg Museum's **Western Art Collection**.
-I chose this topic because I have always liked Western Movies and just learning about history around that era.
+I chose this topic because I have always enjoyed Western Movies and just learning about history around that era.
+I also love playing Red Dead Redemption 2 which inspired me to make some games based on the topic that I chose, in this case Western Art.

 ### Core Webpages